 • FIELD WATCH: Defending champion Graeme McDowell and former FedExCup winners Jim Furyk and Brandt Snedeker head up a field that brings together nine of the top 25 in the world rankings. … Davis Love III, winner of five tartan jackets as Heritage champion, returns after a two-year absence brought on by injuries. … World Golf Hall of Famer Ernie Els makes his 15th start at Harbour Town, still seeking his first victory on the island.
 He was runner-up to Boo Weekley in 2007. … Hall of Famer Nick Faldo puts down his TV headset for just his second PGA TOUR start in the past four years.
 He last teed it up at Hilton Head in 2006.

 • 18-HOLE RECORD: 61, David Frost (2nd round, 1994).

-• SHORT CHIPS: Despite Harbour Town’s definitive lack of length, only 26 men in the event's 44-year history have managed to break 70 in all four rounds.
-You have to go back to 2010 to find the last to do it -- playoff foes Jim Furyk and Brian Davis in 2010. … … Davis Love III, a five-time Heritage champion, will miss the event for the second consecutive year.
-Last year's U.S. Ryder Cup captain continues to recover from neck surgery in early February. … No defending champion has missed the cut at Harbour Town since Love in 1993 – a run of 19 consecutive years.
+• SHORT CHIPS: Since the Heritage moved into the post-Masters slot in 1983, just six men have won without spending the prior week at Augusta National.
+However, four have come in the past decade – Aaron Baddeley (2006), Boo Weekley (’07), Brian Gay (’09) and Carl Pettersson (’12). … Despite Harbour Town’s lack of length, only 26 men in the event’s 45-year history have managed to break 70 in all four rounds.
+The last time it happened was in 2010, when playoff foes Jim Furyk and Brian Davis did so. … No defending champion has missed the cut at Harbour Town since Love in 1993 – a run of 20 consecutive years.